Todd Russell Hanneken, Ph.D.

 Public lectures and workshops

-“Spectral RTI Training Workshops,” at British Library, University College London, Royal Library of Denmark, and University of Graz, Summer 2019 (LINK)
+“Spectral RTI Training Workshops,” at British Library, University College London, Royal Library of Denmark, University of Graz, and University of Texas Austin 2019 (LINK)

-“What Humanities Scholars Really Want from Digital Imaging,” Rochester Institute of Technology, Carlson Center for Imaging Science, November 28–29, 2018 (announcement, slides, YouTube)
+“What Humanities Scholars Really Want from Digital Imaging,” Rochester Institute of Technology, Carlson Center for Imaging Science, November 28–29, 2018 (slides, YouTube)

 “The Next Generation of Digital Tools for the Study of Manuscripts,” Recent Developments and the Future of Scholarship and Teaching Ancient Scribal Heritage, University of Notre Dame, May 2018 (LINK)

 “Digital Archaeology Tools for Discovery and Access to Previously Illegible Manuscripts,” Workshop on Late Antiquity.
-University of Texas, Austin, November 2017 (utexas.edu, slides)
+University of Texas, Austin, November 2017 (slides)

 “The Jubilees Palimpsest Project,” St. Mary’s University, September 2017 (flyer, slides)